docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 To keep different versions of a deliverable, simply create new iterations by clicking the "Rebase" button.
 This button allows you to change the baseline if you really need to.

 {% image /assets/images/documentation/dev/en/image63.png "Rebase a deliverable"%}

+##Product structure explorer

+Click on the above icon to display the product/baseline/deliverable structure or the product/baseline/deliverable 3D scene.

+{% image /assets/images/documentation/dev/product_structure.png "Product structure icon"%}

+The product structure is a breakdown showing the various items that compose a product.
+It is displayed as a tree view where each node represents an assembly which is expandable.

+{% image /assets/images/documentation/dev/tree_structure.png "Tree structure of a product"%}

+The node itself is clickable in order to display its subparts as a list.
+And a click on the icon right to the node opens the node's main properties.

+{% image /assets/images/documentation/dev/refresh_tree.png "Refresh tree"%}
+{% image /assets/images/documentation/dev/toggle_comments.png "Toggle comments"%}
+{% image /assets/images/documentation/dev/optional.png "Optional"%}
+{% image /assets/images/documentation/dev/has_substitutes.png "Has substitutes"%}
+{% image /assets/images/documentation/dev/is_substitute.png "Is a substitute"%}

+###Explorer configuration specifications

+###Deliverable data

+###Typed link

+###Part search bar

+Sometimes, especially for complex products, locating a part in the tree could be cumbersome.
+Look at the above example.
+To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number or name.

+{% image /assets/images/documentation/en/search_bar.png "Search bar"%}

+As an alternative, you can select the part directly on the 3D scene.

+##Product 3D scene

+Click on the above icon to display the product/baseline/deliverable 3D scene.

+{% image /assets/images/documentation/dev/3d_scene.png "3D scene icon"%}

+One click on a 3D object selects the results on the left hand panel.
+The associated part and all its ancestors will be highlighted in yellow.
+Moreover the part properties are displayed in the right hand panel.
+This feature is useful when the user wants to find a part he ignores the part number.

+{% image /assets/images/documentation/dev/en/visualization.png "3D model visualization"%}

+The possible actions in the 3D visualization mode are:

+* Creating markers to report a design issue for example
+* Creating layers that hold a set of markers
+* Export 3D visualization of a part.
+Produces the html code to embed in other web pages (like YouTube or Google Maps)
+* Measure of the distance between 2 points

 #Workflow Management